Seagate/cortx/doc/integrations/here_cortx_traffic_data/README.md

   ```bash
   crontab -e
   ```
-  - You want this script to run ideally before you leave so that you can avoid routes that have crashes on them
+  - You want this script to run ideally before you leave so that you can avoid routes that have incidents on them
   - To set the time use [crontab.guru](https://crontab.guru/) to make sure you have set your cron job for the correct time
   - Then paste this output to your crontab file